owenstrength/Discover-More-Music/README.md

 # Discover More Music
-Discover More Music is a Node.js and React based web application that uses your Spotify listening data to create a new playlist for you.
+Discover More Music is a Node.js and React.js based web application that uses your Spotify listening data to create a new playlist for you.

 # Features
 - Utilizes Spotify's support for OAuth 2.0 to securily send and recive user data.